 RPO resound team:

-Ruth Currie, Head of Community and Education, Alec Haylor, Community and Education Coordinator, Hannah Taylor, Community and Education Assistant.
-And of course, our fantastic RPO resound musicians.
+Ruth Currie (Head of Community and Education), Sophie Plumb (Community and Education Coordinator), Lisa Rodio (Community and Education Coordinator) and, of course, our fantastic RPO resound musicians.

 If you would like any further information about the work we do, or to be put onto our mailing list, please call us on 020 7608 8800.